Italy seen vaulting last hurdle on long-term bond sale

-The treasury is seeking to place up to 6 billion euros of five- and 10-year bonds at an auction that could bring Rome within reach of its 460-465 billion euros (£371-£374.7 billion) 2012 borrowing target.
+The treasury is seeking to place up to 6 billion euros of five- and 10-year bonds at an auction that could bring Rome within reach of its 460-465 billion euros ($594-$600 billion)2012 borrowing target.

 The borrowing needs of the euro zone's third biggest economy are expected to be 10 percent lower in 2013.
 But uncertainly over the outcome of a general election in March will keep the treasury on guard in the first quarter of next year.